-Recently, Idanim held a webinar on ‘Mindful Productivity: Moving from coping to thriving’.
+Recently, Idanim held a webinar on ‘Mindful Productivity: Moving from Coping to Thriving’.
 The session was conducted by one of our teachers, Toby Ouvry, who is a mindfulness coach at INSEAD Business School, Singapore.
-It was a very insightful session where Toby talked about the benefits of mindfulness for organizations and their employees and how it helps you move from coping to thriving in the workplace.
+It was a very insightful session where Toby talked about the benefits of mindfulness at workplace and how it helps employees manage their stress within the workplace.

 We will be covering some of the key takeaways from the webinar in this blog.